 Making a decision for Christ or profession of faith is a special occasion.
 But what happens when we tell children about Jesus and then kids question their beliefs years later?

 My two older daughters both were baptized in kindergarten.
-Yes, they were both very young.
-I had the intention with both to encourage them to wait until they were older.
-However, both made decisions for Christ that I felt were genuine, both could explain the gospel in age-appropriate language, and both really were excited to go public with their faith.
-(You can see how excited Brenna was here.)
+Yes, they were very young.
+With both, I intended to encourage them to wait until they were older.
+However, each of them made a decision for Christ that I felt were genuine, both could explain the gospel in age-appropriate language, and both really were excited to go public with their faith.

 Making an Early Decision for Christ

 Brenna is now 10.
 A few months ago she told me she wasn’t entirely sure she understood salvation when she was baptized.
 Yikes.
 Isn’t this the moment we all fear when our own children or children within our church make early decisions for Christ?

 We all know (and remember and maybe were part of) the multiple baptisms that happened in our youth groups because kids had second thoughts about their first decisions.
 How do we handle conversations like the one with Brenna?